imagineeeinc/nanokid/docs/thunder/mount_sd.md

 ### `def init_sdcard`
 Initialises the microSD card and mounts it to the [mount location](#mount) (default is `/sd`).

+> Note: Make sure to create a folder on the root of the **NanoKid** with corresponding folder name.
+If you will use the default call it `sd/`

 ### `mount`
 `Default: '/sd'`